Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Simulation study

 \subsection{Simulation setup}

-In all three scenarios a 2D constant velocity motion model, see \cite[Sec.
-III]{RongLiJ:2003}, with Gaussian acceleration standard deviation $\sigma_{v}$ was used.
-Target measurements were simulated using linear position measurements with Gaussian noise with covariance $R=\diag{[\sigma_{r}^2,\ \sigma_{r}^2 ]}$.
+In all scenarios, a 2D constant velocity motion model \cite[Sec.
+III]{RongLiJ:2003} with Gaussian acceleration standard deviation $\sigma_{v}$ was used.
+Target measurements were simulated using linear position measurements with Gaussian noise with $R=\diag{[\sigma_{r}^2,\ \sigma_{r}^2 ]}$.
 Clutter measurements were simulated uniformly distributed in the surveillance area, with average number of false alarms per time step $\mu^{\rm FA} = \int \lambda^{\rm FA}(z) \diff z$.
-Both $P^{\rm S}$ and $P^{\rm D}$ were set to constant values.
-The simulation parameters for all three scenarios are listed in Table~\ref{tab:simulation_parameters}, where $K$ denotes the number of time steps in the scenario, and $|\settraj_{\timeseq{0}{K}}|$ is the cardinality of the set of all trajectories at the final time step.
-The birth models and the true trajectories are described in the following.
+The simulation parameters for all three scenarios are listed in Table~\ref{tab:simulation_parameters}, where $K$ denotes the number of total time steps, and $|\settraj_{\timeseq{0}{K}}|$ is the cardinality of the set of all trajectories at the final time step.
+The ground truth set of trajectories in each scenario is shown in Figure \ref{fig_groundtruth}.
+The target cardinalities over time for the three scenarios are shown in Appendix \ref{sec:experiments_appendix}.
+The birth models are described in the following.